x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/configure-message-delivery-restrictions.md

 5. Click **OK** to close the **Message Delivery Restrictions** page, and then click **Save** to save your changes.

-### Use the Shell to configure message delivery restrictions
+### Use Exchange Online PowerShell to configure message delivery restrictions

-The following examples show how to use the Shell to configure message delivery restrictions for a mailbox.
+The following examples show how to use Exchange Online PowerShell to configure message delivery restrictions for a mailbox.
 For other recipient types, use the corresponding **Set-** cmdlet with the same parameters.

 This example configures the mailbox of Robin Wood to accept messages only from the users Lori Penor, Jeff Phillips, and members of the distribution group Legal Team 1.